akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 He followed her gaze up into the last pale light of dawn, to a long cloudy tail trailing a new star, like a scratch across the heavens, that had been growing brighter each night.

-'A comet,' he said at last.
-'Some say it means war.
+‘A comet,’ he said at last.
+‘Some say it means war.
 Some say it marks a new king.
-We named you after the wending star that came when you were conceived, for your name means “Bringer of Joy.”'
+We named you after the wending star that came when you were conceived, for your name means “Bringer of Joy.”’
 He put a hand on her shoulder.
-'Your mother would say it means that we should come in and eat before it gets cold.'
+‘Your mother would say it means that we should come in and eat before it freezes.’

-Beatrice laughed, and the comet hung brightly above them, as she carried the heavy bucket inside.
+Beatrice laughed, and the comet hung brightly above them, as she carefully carried the heavy bucket inside with both hands.

 ---

-### She learnt to soothe a crying child
+### Learning to soothe a crying child

 Training with herbs came with the summer of her ninth year.
 The riverbank was thick with comfrey, the air sweet with lemon balm, and Beatrice knelt in the wet grass and gathered the stalks her mother had named, laying them in her basket in neat, separate bundles.
 She could tell willow bark from comfrey by the feel of the leaf alone.

-When a villein's child came to the door with a swollen ankle, Beatrice wrapped it herself, her fingers trembling but her voice steady.
+When a villein’s child came to the hall with a swollen ankle, Beatrice wrapped it herself, her fingers trembling but her voice steady.
 The child walked out without limping.
 Beatrice’s mother said nothing, which was her way when she was pleased enough.

 In Autumn, the brewing-house smelt of malt and yeast and the sharp tang of bog myrtle, and Beatrice stood beside her mother at the great copper pot.
 She learnt to skim the foam from the surface, to measure the barley by weight, to know when the ale brew was ready by the smell alone.
 She was ten, and her mother no longer watched her hands.
 She trusted them.